Hypocisy/RPGCoreV3-Chinese-wiki/Remaining.md

 Check the remaining amount of a resource.
-If you enable percent it will change from a fraction check to an explicit number check.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|